Billy Weber

+(Tim Burton, 1985), Top Gun (Tony Scott, 1986) and Midnight Run (Brest, 1988).

-Weber was nominated for the Academy Award for Best Film Editing for Top Gun; he was nominated again for an Academy Award, as well as for an ACE Eddie Award and the Satellite Award, for The Thin Red Line.
+Weber was nominated for the Academy Award for Best Film Editing for Top Gun; he was nominated again for an Academy Award, an ACE Eddie Award and the Satellite Award, for The Thin Red Line.
 Days of Heaven was listed as the 45th best-edited film of all time in a survey of the membership of the Motion Picture Editors Guild.

 Weber has directed one film, Josh and S.A.M.
 (1993), that was produced by Martin Brest.